jo-hailu/phaserCalculator/README.md

 # Ussage
   type in your command
-    python phasser_adder
+    python phasser_adder  \n
     > 23<32 + 43<32
   and you will see there added

- the phaser representation should be like discribed above if you have negative magnitude use
+ the phaser representation should be like discribed above if you have negative magnitude use \n
     > 23<32 + -43<32
  use degrees not radiance